OmMankar/EdCart/README.md

 # EdCart
-Online Course Selling Website Frontend Technologies: HTML, CSS, React Features:
+Online Course Selling Website
+Frontend Technologies
+HTML & CSS
+Structure and styling of the website.
+React
+Framework for building a dynamic and responsive user interface.
+Key Features

-🛒 Add Courses to Cart to Purchase Now ⭐ Add Courses to Wishlist: Store courses to purchase in the future 📚 My Learning: Keep all the courses you have bought Tech Highlights:
+🛒 Add Courses to Cart to Purchase Now

-🚀 Single Page Application: Fast rendering and efficient use of components to avoid code duplication 🔄 Hooks: Utilize various React hooks for state management and lifecycle methods 🗂️ Context API: Separate business logic from the UI for better code organization 🛤️ React Router: Standard library for routing in React Enables navigation among views of various components in a React Application Allows changing the browser URL and keeps the UI in sync with the URL Backend Technology: Node.js, Express Database: MongoDB

-Features:

-🔄 CRUD Operations: Smooth Create, Read, Update, and Delete operations via REST API ⚡ Seamless User Experience: Ensuring smooth and responsive interactions by taking into account edge cases Other Features 🔐 User Authentication: Sign In: New users can create an account easily Log In: Existing users can log in effortlessly
+Users can add selected courses to their cart for immediate purchase.
+⭐ Add Courses to Wishlist

+Users can save courses to their wishlist for future purchase.
+📚 My Learning

+Users can access a personalized list of all purchased courses.
+Tech Highlights
+🚀 Single Page Application (SPA)

+Fast rendering and efficient use of components.
+Avoids code duplication by reusing components.
+🔄 React Hooks

+Utilizes various hooks such as useState, useEffect, and useContext for state management and lifecycle methods.
+🗂️ Context API

+Separates business logic from the UI.
+Improves code organization and maintainability.
+🛤️ React Router

+Enables navigation among different views of various components.
+Keeps the UI in sync with the URL and allows changing the browser URL without a full page reload.
+Backend Technology
+Node.js & Express
+Backend framework for handling server-side logic and API requests.
+Database
+MongoDB
+NoSQL database for storing user data, course details, and other relevant information.
+Backend Features
+🔄 CRUD Operations

+Supports Create, Read, Update, and Delete operations via REST API.
+Ensures smooth and efficient data manipulation.
+⚡ Seamless User Experience

+Provides responsive and smooth interactions.
+Handles edge cases to enhance user satisfaction.
+Additional Features
+🔐 User Authentication
+Sign In: Allows new users to create an account.
+Log In: Enables existing users to log in.
+Summary
+This Online Course Selling Website leverages modern web technologies to provide a dynamic, efficient, and user-friendly platform for buying and managing online courses.
+The frontend is built using HTML, CSS, and React, focusing on a fast and responsive single-page application.
+React Hooks and Context API are used for state management and business logic separation.
+React Router ensures seamless navigation.

+The backend, built with Node.js and Express, handles CRUD operations and integrates with a MongoDB database for data storage.
+User authentication features enhance security and user management.
+The overall aim is to provide a smooth and intuitive experience for users purchasing and managing their courses.